solus-project/budgie-desktop/README.md

 Theming
 ------

-Please look at `./data/theme/theme.css` to override aspects of the default theming.
+Please look at `./data/theme/sass` to override aspects of the default theming.
+Arc theming is created using SASS, and the CSS files shipped are minified.
+Check out `./data/theme/README.md` for more information on regenerating the theme from SASS.

 Alternatively, you may invoke the panel with the GTK Inspector to analyse the structure::